-The UK Phyto-V covid Study
+The UK Phyto-V Covid Nutritional intervention Study

-Read full paper published April 2022 in the international Journal – COVID
+Read full paper published in the international Journal – COVID

-The second part is looking the difference in clinical outcomes between 151 participants blindly randominsed either to a placebo or to the nutritional capsule containing phytochemical rich foods.
-Recruitment has also completed and the data is currently being externally audited and statistically analysed independently via the biostatistics team at The University of Bedfordshire.
-Read a summary of the results
+This looked the difference in clinical outcomes between 151 participants were blindly randominsed either to a placebo or to the nutritional capsule containing phytochemical rich foods.

 .